 Wagner’s last resting place is Grave 131 in Group 13 at the Friedhof Hietzing (Hietzing Cemetery – Maxingstraße 15, 1130 Vienna), where he was buried on April 14th.

 The mayor of Vienna spoke at the funeral and used the prophetic words (my translation):

 The cemetery adjoins the beautiful park of Vienna’s Schönbrunn Palace, and you’ll find the precise location on the Wagner map at the end of this article.

 To get there, take a (roughly) 15 minute walk up up from the Hietzing subway station, which is on the U4 line.
 Alternatively, take buses 56A, 56B, 58A, or 58A from Hietzing up to the Tiroler Gasse stop.

 After arriving, enter the cemetery through Tor 3 (Gate 3), which is opposite the address Maxingstraße 54 and should be open for most of the day.
 You can check opening hours on the cemetery’s German website (scroll down for Öffnungszeiten).

 (Several family members lie within the large grave)

 Once inside the gate, go straight up the path toward the set of steps and chapel-like tomb you can see ahead of you.

 At the top of those steps, take the first path leading off to the right.
 About 25 paces along there’s a large grave with red granite columns and the inscription “Wagner” at the top.

-At the rear of the grave’s roof are the words, “Optimae Matri Filius”, which means (roughly), “the son for the best mother”.
+At the rear of the grave’s roof, the words Optimae Matri Filius appear, which means (roughly), the son for the best mother.